 A common winter scene at Quivira: a cluster of juvenile Bald Eagles.

 Prior to 2009, the closest known nest to Quivira had been an active pair south of the town of Stafford.
 From 2009 onward, there has been active nesting activity by one pair of adults.
 Below is the time-line of that nest:

 A pair of adult Bald Eagles built a nest in a row of cottonwood trees south of Big Salt Marsh.
+This is the South BSM nest, located about 1/3-mile north of the "Artesian Well" pulloff along the NE 140th Street blacktop.
 No eggs or young were produced that year.

 The nest shortly after first discovered in 2009

-Nest activity began being observed in January 2010.
+Nest activity began being observed in January 2010 at the South BSM site.
 By early April, one hatchling could be seen being tended by parents.
 By early summer, it was clear that two young birds were in the nest, being tended by parents.
 Both birds had fledged by mid-July.
 Occasionally through the summer and fall an adult or juvenile was seen perched at or near the nest.

 Juvenile Bald Eagle photographed in July 2010, shortly after fledging from nest.